-Examines the basis of biology in the modern world and surveys the current knowledge and conceptual framework of the discipline.
+Credits: 4 Examines the basis of biology in the modern world and surveys the current knowledge and conceptual framework of the discipline.
 Explores biology as a science – a process of gaining new knowledge – as is the impact of biological science on society.
 Includes laboratory experiences.
 Designed for non-science majors.~~This course is one of

-Focuses on an integrated study of the human body including the histology, anatomy, and physiology of each system.
+Credits: 4 Focuses on an integrated study of the human body including the histology, anatomy, and physiology of each system.
 Examines molecular, cellular, and tissue levels of organization plus integuments, skeletal, articulations, muscular, nervous, and endocrine systems.
 Includes a mandatory hands-on laboratory experience covering experimentation, microscopy, observations, and dissection.
-This is the first semester of a two-semester
+This is the first semester of

-Focuses on the integrated study of the human body and the histology, anatomy, and physiology of the following systems and topics: cardiovascular, hematology, lymphatic and immune, urinary, fluid and electrolyte control, digestive, nutrition, respiratory, reproductive, and development.
+Credits: 4 Focuses on the integrated study of the human body and the histology, anatomy, and physiology of the following systems and topics: cardiovascular, hematology, lymphatic and immune, urinary, fluid and electrolyte control, digestive, nutrition, respiratory, reproductive, and development.
 Includes a mandatory hands-on laboratory experience involving experimentation, microscopy, observations, and dissection.
 This is the second

 Credits: 4 Designed for health science majors.
 Examines microorganisms with an emphasis on their structure, development, physiology, classification, and identification.
 The laboratory experience includes culturing, identifying, and controlling microorganisms with an emphasis on their role in infectious disease.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-SC1